dushide/OpenEnhancer/README.md

 ## OpenEnhancer
-OpenMvL is a framework for mprove open-set learning through multiple feature fusion that integrates feature-specific sparse learning module and multi-feature attention fusion module.
+OpenEnhancer is a framework for open-set learning through multiple feature fusion that integrates feature-specific sparse learning module and multi-feature attention fusion module.
 This repository contains the code and datasets used for the experiments in our paper.

 ### Installation
 1. **Clone the repository:**